Six Guidelines for Achieving Operational Excellence in Difficult Times

 These are challenging times, especially for physician practices.
 Post-pandemic recovery has been hampered by skyrocketing inflation, increased costs, and ongoing staffing shortages, both clinical and administrative.1 At the same time, per-physician compensation has decreased.
 That’s why it’s so important to protect the practice’s revenue stream.
 And to do that, physicians need to focus on improving operational efficiencies.

-Jackson Health is a large nonprofit, academic medical system located in Miami, Florida, that includes a thriving physician group working across multiple primary care and specialty care centers.
+The client is a large nonprofit, academic medical system that includes a thriving physician group working across multiple primary care and specialty care centers.
 The health system was experiencing issues with its long-time revenue cycle vendor.
-The vendor’s coding errors were out of control and they weren’t able to provide accurate, timely practice information.
+The vendor’s coding errors were out of control, and they weren’t able to provide accurate, timely practice information.
 To make matters worse, the vendor’s legacy system constrained the implementation of tools that could help improve the quality of their work, including coding.
-Jackson Health decided it was time to look for a new revenue cycle vendor.
+The client decided it was time to look for a new revenue cycle vendor.

-- Providing extensive training to help Jackson Health’s revenue cycle team better understand their EHR system
+- Providing extensive training to help the client’s revenue cycle team better understand their EHR system

 - Developing more effective business intelligence and reporting capabilities to increase data insight and allow for a roadmap to improvement